irombie/inclusive-fl/README.md

 ## Running the experiments
 1. To check which parameters are there to configure, head to `options.py` 👀
-2. If you add a new parameter there, make sure to add it to the wandb config as well if you want to track it!
-And add it to the README below so others can be informed!
+2. If you add a new parameter there, make sure to add it to the README below so others can be informed!
 3. Whenever you are creating a new experiment set, **create a new project with a unique name** by running the code with the flag `--wandb_name <name>`.
 If you are running experiments in that set, **create runs within that project** by using the same name with that flag.
 4. Make sure your wandb settings are configured properly so that the experiment results are being logged onto our [team space called `inclusive-fl`](https://wandb.ai/inclusive-fl).
 5. Federated experiment involves training a global model using many local models.